 DID YOU MAKE THIS RECIPE?

-- 2 large free-range eggs (yolks and whites separated)
+- 2 large free-range egg yolks

-- 4 tbsp white sugar
+- 4 tablespoon white sugar

-- ¼ tsp vanilla extract
+- ¼ teaspoon vanilla extract

-- 1 tbsp Japanese mayonnaise (optional)
+- 1 tablespoon Japanese mayonnaise, optional

-- 210gr all-purpose flour
+- 210 g all-purpose flour

-- 1+1/2 tsp baking powder
+- 1+½ teaspoon baking powder

-- In a large bowl, whisk together egg yolks, sugar, buttermilk, vanilla, and optional mayonnaise.
+- In a large bowl, whisk together egg yolks, sugar, buttermilk, vanilla, and mayonnaise.
 Sift in flour and baking powder.
 Gently mix with a whisk until batter is creamy and smooth.

 - Beat the chilled egg whites in another large bowl with an electric mixer on medium-high speed until stiff peaks form, about 2 minutes.

 - Scoop out one third of the beaten egg whites and add to your batter.
 Gently fold from the bottom the beaten egg whites into the batter.
 Then gently fold in the remaining egg whites and carefully mix until you have a foamy smooth batter.